xenondevs/Docs/docs/invui2/gui.md

 ![](assets/img/gui/normal.png){width=500}

+!!! note "Spaces and newlines in structure strings are ignored"

 ### Paged Gui

 A `PagedGui` is a specialized gui type that has pages of content.
 This content can be either [items](item.md), entire [guis](gui.md), or [inventories](inventory.md).
 The following example will use [items](item.md) as content.